nsalles33/MonteCarlo/D1/report.md

 ![magnetization](https://github.com/rjtkp/MonteCarlo/blob/master/D1/ising/magnetization.png)

 ### Variation of the intended values through the sweeps
+* Here my system has 1000 spins and the temp.is set 10 and the system goes through 200 sweeps and at the end of each sweep I am calculating the average energy and the average square of magnatization of the system and plotting them against the sweep number.
+* From all data through the sweeps the average energy is calculated to be ` -5600.205175` with a standard deviation of ` 198.793850`.
+* The average square of magnetization is calculated to be ` 0.720993` with a standard deviation of `0.030410`.
 * We see the values are far away from the equalibrium in the biginning but as the number of sweeps incease, it travels towards the statble equalibrium for the given parameters.
 ![magnetization](https://github.com/rjtkp/MonteCarlo/blob/master/D1/ising/for_sweep.png)
 ![magnetization](https://github.com/rjtkp/MonteCarlo/blob/master/D1/ising/forsweeps_mag.png)